 - One, representing clients in litigation and arbitration.

-- Two, assisting with the structuring, negotiation and drafting of legal documents in connection with business deals (including settlement to resolve legal disputes)
+- Two, assisting with the structuring, negotiation and drafting of legal documents in connection with business deals (including settlements to resolve legal disputes)

 As to part Two: Methodological skills geared towards deal-making are rarely taught in Germany’s mandatory legal training.
 The acquisition of the relevant skills is primarily a matter of additional training and of hands-on working expertise.

-Barber Odenbach’s team includes lawyers of the latter category.
-They have acquired and improved their deal-related capabilities while working for many years for large law firms and/or in-house departments of large companies.
-They are authors of the blog Situation Law DE run by Barber Odenbach (currently this blog provides German language content only).
+Barber Odenbach’s team includes lawyers in the latter category who have acquired and refined their deal-related capabilities while working for many years in large law firms and/or in-house departments of major companies.
+They are the authors of the Situation Law DE blog, currently providing content only in German.

 2. Distinguish between project and task

-With each new mandate, clients and their lawyers need to be clear about whether they need to complete a task or realize a project.
+With each new mandate, it is essential for clients and their lawyers to establish whether they are dealing with a task or embarking on a project.

 3. Magic triangle